Charlotte Godber

 Overview

 Charlotte has a family background in medicine and has an interest in all medical regulatory work.
-As a keen and accomplished sportswoman Charlotte also has an interest in sports tribunal work.
+She has previously been instructed by the Nursing and Midwifery Council.
+Charlotte has represented medical professionals in the coroner’s court.

 Experience